Carrickmacross with

 There is be a mid-week celebration of Holy Communion or

-ante-communion on Thursday's
+ante-communion on Wednesday's

 at 10.30am to observe the major saints days and other minor feasts and